Attorney Banner Image

 Divorce and child-related disputes can be highly emotional and intensely personal.
 Unfortunately, it is not uncommon for angry spouses or parents to make unfounded allegations of domestic violence in an attempt to gain an advantage in family court proceedings.
 Often, the accuser will later calm down and try to retract the allegations, but once the accusations are made, it could be too late.
 Depending on the circumstances, prosecutors may continue to pursue a conviction, even without a cooperative accuser.

-At McSwain Nagle Giese & Rapp, P.C., we know that there are always at least two sides to every story.
+At Nagle & Giese, P.C., we know that there are always at least two sides to every story.
 You deserve the chance to tell your version of what happened.
 If you are accused of violating an order of protection, we will listen carefully to your side and conduct a thorough investigation of your case.
 If appropriate, we are prepared to work with prosecutors to get your charges reduced or dismissed.
 However, we are also ready to mount an aggressive defense inside the courtroom if necessary.

 If you are facing criminal charges for violating an order of protection or any other domestic violence charge, contact our office.
 Call 630-407-1200 for a free consultation with a compassionate member of our team today.
-We serve clients throughout DuPage County, including in Wheaton, Naperville, Downers Grove, Addison, and the neighboring cities, towns, and villages.
+We serve clients throughout DuPage County, including in Downers Grove, Wheaton, Addison, Naperville, and the neighboring cities, towns, and villages.